angelicagiordanowsu/Currency-convertor/README.md

 # CURRENCY CONVERTOR
-A GUI app which will convert currencies
+A GUI app which converts currencies